-I’ll take another walk to lower insulin-like growth factor a few minutes before eating dinner.
+I’ll do a some quick body weight exercises to lower insulin-like growth factor a few minutes before eating dinner.
 Dinner, like lunch, is balanced from a macro-nutrient perspective, minimizes processed foods, but otherwise anything is game.

 After eating dinner, I’ll usually take another short walk, but my ritual is much more fluid.
 This is time for friends and family.
 Hanging out, conversation and fun.
 There’s no real focus on working out since I’ve almost always met my goals during the day.
 I’m not thinking about tomorrow because I’ve already figured out exactly what I’m going to do (and I’m confident that it’s something that I can get done).
 The only real thing that I do at this point is pay attention to the finish line of my feeding window.
 As this time approaches, I’ll take another gram of glycine to drop blood glucose levels and encourage good sleep.
 If I feel any indication that good quality sleep may be a problem, (e.g. muscle soreness from working out, anything else weighing on my mind) I’ll take some CBD oil and eat two tablespoons of raw almond butter.
 This is a magnesium bomb, and done at the right time, increases Gamma-Aminobutyric Acid (GABA).
 GABA is effective at promoting relaxation (i.e. better sleep) and the magnesium also promotes muscle recovery.